freak2geek/continuous-training/technology/docker/index.md

 # Docker

-Docker is an open platform for developing, shipping, and running applications
+Docker is an open platform for developing, shipping, and running applications.

-- Deliver software quickly and consistently as enables you to separate your apps from your infrastructure.
+- Deliver software quickly and consistently as enables you to separate your apps from your infrastructure, which benefits on your apps running always on the same environment and sandbox your projects.

 - With Docker, you can manage your infrastructure in the same ways you manage your applications.